‘Stilleben mit Flieder in Krug und Stiefmütterchen’

 In 1933 Heinrich Hoffmann made a photo of the painting of Theodor Bohnenberger.
 This photo was put on the cover of the magazine ‘der Illustrierter Beobachter’, Sonderausgabe 1936.

-The original photo by Heinrichh Hoffmann, 1933 (Hoffmann Archives).
+Left: the original photo by Heinrichh Hoffmann, 1933 (Hoffmann Archives).
 The text below the photo reads: ‘After a painting by Theodor Bohnenberger’.

 Theodoor Bohnenberger, ‘portrait of Eva Braun’ (lost)